Sohail103/LeafLedger/README.md

 - **Developer-Friendly SDK**: Hedera provides a straightforward JavaScript SDK, allowing easy integration with minimal overhead.
 - **Free Testing Environment**: The Hedera testnet supports development and testing without requiring real currency or fees.

+The transactions can then be collected and parsed after the fest to compute the net amount of money spent by each student and reimbursements to be paid.

 ## Transaction flow

 ![transaction-flow](transaction-flow.png)